EndPointCorp/end-point-blog/2021/08/kubernetes.md

 - `spec.template`: Specifies the configuration of the pods that will be part of the deployment.
 - `spec.template.metadata.labels`: Very similar to `metadata.labels`.
 The only difference is that those labels are added to the deployment; while these ones are added to the pods.
 The only notable thing is that these labels are key for the deplopyment to know which pods it should care about.
 As explained in above.
 - `spec.template.spec`: This section specifies the actual functional configuration of the pods.
-- `spec.template.spec.container`: This section specifies the configuration of the containers that will be running inside the pods.
+- `spec.template.spec.containers`: This section specifies the configuration of the containers that will be running inside the pods.
 It's an array so there can be many.
 In our example we have only one.
-- `spec.template.spec.container[0].name`: The name of the container.
+- `spec.template.spec.containers[0].name`: The name of the container.
-- `spec.template.spec.container[0].image`: The image that will be used to build the container.
+- `spec.template.spec.containers[0].image`: The image that will be used to build the container.
-- `spec.template.spec.container[0].ports[0].containerPort`: A port through which the contianer will accept traffic from the outside.
+- `spec.template.spec.containers[0].ports[0].containerPort`: A port through which the contianer will accept traffic from the outside.
 In this case, `80`.

 > You can find a detailed description of all the fields supported by deployment configuration files [in the official API reference documentation](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.22/#deployment-v1-apps).
 And much more!